 Higher Credit Quality Approach, Selective High Yield Exposure

-Voya Enhanced Yield Fixed Income SMA Quarterly Commentary - 4Q24
+Voya Enhanced Yield Fixed Income SMA Quarterly Commentary - 2Q25

 Key Takeaways

-For the quarter, the Voya Enhanced Yield Income SMA underperformed the custom benchmark on both a gross - and net - of - fees basis.
+For the quarter, the Voya Enhanced Yield Fixed Income SMA outperformed the custom benchmark on a gross-of-fees basis but underperformed on a net-of-fees basis.

 A total return strategy that uses a multi-sector approach with a higher-quality posture through the use of Treasury, agency and corporate credit securities, both investment-grade and below, with 1-10 year maturities.